 How would I – a Canadian citizen who lives in America – travel in Iran safely?
 I worried about a lot of things.

-- What if someone who read our About Us page figured out I am gay and was waiting for me?
+- What if someone who read our About Us page figured out I am gay?

-- What if something in my backpack wasn’t “legal”?
+- What if something in my backpack wasn’t legal in Iran?